screddy1313/diabetes_prediction_using_ensemble/README.md

 # diabetes_prediction_using_ensemble
-To determine type 1 or type 2 diabetes based on Indian Pima Diabetes dataset using by Enemble techniques
+To determine whether person is suffering with Diabetes or not  by using Ensemble techniques.